MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 3. Delete the incorrect information and reenter it correctly.

+  > [!NOTE]
-*You also can edit the information in windows related to the transaction window.
-For example, if you're using multiple bins you can choose the Bins button to open a window where you can enter bin information.*
+  > You also can edit the information in windows related to the transaction window.
+For example, if you're using multiple bins you can choose the Bins button to open a window where you can enter bin information.

 4. Choose File \>\> Print to print an edit list and verify your changes.